openstack-archive/fuel-plugin-lma-collector/doc/user/source/configure_plugin.rst

    .. note:: The StackLight Collector Plugin is a *hot-pluggable* plugin.
       Therefore, it is possible to install and deploy the *collector* in an environment that is already deployed.
-After the installation of the StackLight Collector Plugin, you will need to define the settings of the plugin and then run the command shown below from the *Fuel master node* for every node of your deployment.
-You need to start with *the controller node(s)*:
+After the installation of the StackLight Collector Plugin, define the settings of the plugin and run the command shown below from the *Fuel master node* for every node of your deployment starting with *the controller node(s)*:

       .. code-block:: console